-Disclaimer - This workbook is designed to be supported by the Vale of York CCG care homes team.
-If used outside the Vale of York locality it may not be as beneficial when support is not accessed.
-Careful judgement when implementing the training and use of the tools must be used by the manager of care homes and domiciliary care agencies.
-It is the sole responsibility of the care home or care agency manager and their organisation to implement the training within the workbook.
-This workbook and any parts contained therein including any of the tools must not be changed, amended or reproduced.
+Disclaimer - This workbook is designed to be supported by the NHS Vale of York CCG Quality & Nursing Team.
+It can be used as a stand-alone resource, however careful judgement when implementing the training must be used by the manager of the care setting.
+This workbook and any parts contained therein including any of the tools must not be changed, amended, or reproduced.
 The workbook or any part including the tools cannot be sold or training delivered for monetary gain.
 The training is to be used in individual homes or care agencies and training must not be delivered to any others outside the organisation for which it has been intended.
-This workbook must not be shared on social media or any websites.
 This workbook remains the property of the Vale of York CCG.

-Reviewed and updated 25/01/2021
+Reviewed and updated 21/04/2021